karliuka/m1.Breadcrumbs/README.md

 # Magento Breadcrumbs

-Add breadcrumbs to any page.
+Extension add breadcrumbs to pages in Magento that by default do not have breadcrumbs.

 ## Compatibility